Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 - Converting model coordinates into viewport coordinates.
 - Rotation, to look in the direction of the view.
-- Movement to the eye position
+- Movement to the eye position.

 The following code does the same as `gluLookAt` or `glm::lookAt` does: